DFHack/dfhack/docs/plugins/stonesense.rst

 :Scrollwheel:   Move up and down
 :Ctrl-Scroll:   Increase/decrease Z depth shown

-Follow mode makes the Stonesense view follow the location of the DF window.
-The offset can be adjusted by holding :kbd:`Ctrl` while using the keyboard window movement keys.
-When you turn on cursor follow mode, the Stonesense debug cursor will follow the DF cursor when the latter exists.
+Follow mode makes the Stonesense view follow the location and zoom level of the DF window.
+The offset can be adjusted by holding :kbd:`Alt` while using the keyboard window movement keys.

 You can take screenshots with :kbd:`F5`, larger screenshots with :kbd:`Ctrl`:kbd:`F5`, and screenshot the whole map at full resolution with